 • Smart sensors that adjust airflow and environmental parameters

-• HEPA filtration to prevent contamination
+• built-in filtration to prevent contamination

 • App integration for selecting species-specific growing programs